thenexthub/Codira/stdlib/public/Protobuf/protoc-gen-codira/Docs.docc/index.md

 `.build/release` directory.
 To install, just copy this one executable anywhere in your PATH.

-### Converting .proto files into Swift
+### Converting .proto files into Codira

-To generate Swift output for your .proto files, you run the `protoc` command as usual, using the `--language_out=<directory>` option:
+To generate Codira output for your .proto files, you run the `protoc` command as usual, using the `--language_out=<directory>` option:

 ```sh